johnpapa/vscode-azure-functions-tools/CONTRIBUTING.md

  - [Submission Guidelines](#submit)

 ## <a name="coc"></a> Code of Conduct
 Help us keep this project open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct](code_of_conduct/).

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by